Pool Business (Builders & Route Service) Operations

 The Workflow Growth Plan starts at $497 and is credited in full toward implementation if you move forward.
 The Advanced version with team interviews and route ride-alongs runs $1,997.
 On-site engagement is $4,997.

-What a typical pool service engagement looks like
+What a typical pool business (builders & route service) engagement looks like

 A typical pool service engagement starts with a five-day Workflow Growth Plan.
 We pull thirty days of inbound calls and web inquiries, time-stamp first response on each, review the recurring route list and billing report, and ride a route for half a day.
 The deliverable is a written workflow map covering intake, recurring scheduling, billing, and repair follow-up, with a leak-ranked fix list and a 90-day plan.
 Most pool service companies start with three automations after the audit.
 First, missed-call text-back and instant SMS on every web inquiry so peak-season leads don't bounce.
 Second, a recurring-service reminder and billing follow-up sequence on weekly and bi-weekly contracts so lapses get caught early.
 Third, a repair-estimate follow-up sequence so quoted work actually books.
 We pilot all three, measure peak-season booking rate, contract retention, and repair close rate, then expand to review collection at the end of every successful service.